lahvjal/exec-dash/docs/TOOLTIP-IMPLEMENTATION.md

 - ✅ **Trust**: Understanding the data sources builds confidence
 - ✅ **Education**: Learn about the business metrics and database structure
 - ✅ **Debugging**: Quickly identify why a number might be unexpected
+- ✅ **Better UX**: Click-to-open is more intentional and touch-friendly
+- ✅ **Focused reading**: Centered modal with backdrop reduces distractions
+- ✅ **Accessibility**: Keyboard navigation and proper focus management

 ### **For Developers:**
 - ✅ **Documentation**: Calculation logic is documented in code